 - It can track via time and date stamp, of when a customer arrived when they departed if their vehicle was loaded, whether the employee secured the trunk door and if they confirmed with the driver that all was good to go.

-- It can catch wrongdoing in the act and serve as evidence for legal proceedings or criminal investigations, whether it is theft by an employee or unacceptable behavior by a customer.
+- It can catch wrongdoing in the act and serve as evidence for legal proceedings or criminal investigations, whether it is employee theft, fraud or unacceptable behavior by a customer.

 - It can help the retailer defend against claims and liability.

-With so much activity now happening in the parking lot, it’s vital that the retailer deploy outside of its store a modern and intelligent video management platform that is able to keep up.
+With so much activity now happening in the parking lot, it’s vital that the retailer deploy outside of its store a modern and intelligent business security system that is able to keep up.

-Learn more about how Solink’s cloud-based remote monitoring capabilities can help your retail business.
+Learn more about how Solink’s cloud security remote monitoring system protects businesses that are implementing new retail models.